Welcome to Nafpaktos, Greece! This entrancing and enchanting coastal town bridges the ancient past, medieval empires, and the modern Greek nation.

 The little Profitis Elias church with its white cross highlights the second tier.
 Look down outside the front wall of the 19th-century chapel: Fragments of original Byzantine marble mosaics, perhaps 12th or 13th century, lead to the front door.

-Meanwhile, the great views from panoramic vistapoints atop this medieval landmark will take your breath away.
+Meanwhile, the glorious views from panoramic vistapoints atop this medieval landmark will take your breath away.

 Address: Venetian Castle of Nafpaktos | 30300 Nafpaktos, Greece